Yale University

-Yale University is a private Ivy League research university in New Haven, Connecticut.
-Founded in 1701, Yale is the third-oldest institution of higher education in the United States and one of the nine colonial colleges chartered before the American Revolution.
+Yale University is a private Ivy League research university in New Haven, Connecticut, United States.
+Founded in 1701, Yale is the third-oldest institution of higher education in the United States, and one of the nine colonial colleges chartered before the American Revolution.

-The Collegiate School was established in 1701 by Congregationalist clergy of the Connecticut Colony.
-At first restricted to instructing ministers in theology and sacred languages, the curriculum began to incorporate humanities and sciences by the time of the American Revolution.
-In the 19th century, the college expanded into graduate and professional instruction, awarding the first PhD in the United States in 1861 and organizing as a university in 1887.
-Yale's faculty and student populations grew rapidly after 1890 with expansion of the physical campus and of scientific research programs.
+Yale was established as the Collegiate School in 1701 by Congregationalist clergy of the Connecticut Colony.
+Originally restricted to instructing ministers in theology and sacred languages, the school's curriculum expanded to include humanities and sciences by the time of the American Revolution.
+In the 19th century, the college expanded to include graduate and professional instruction, awarding the first PhD in the United States in 1861 and organizing as a university in 1887.
+Yale's faculty and student populations grew rapidly after 1890 due to the expansion of the physical campus and its scientific research programs.